 2. Neutralizes pathogens

-3. Maintains healthy gut microbiota
+3. Maintains healthy gut balance

 4. Provides immunity to newborns